bharathkarumudi/Data-Mining-Machine-Learning/5. Bank-Data_Association-Rule/README.md

 ##      age.group=(34.3,50.7]} => {pep=YES} 0.07666667  0.9583333 2.098540    46
 ```

-### Findings:
+### Findings and Recommendations:
-Below are the five findings from the association rule data mining.
+Below are the five findings and recommendations from the association rule data mining.

 #### #1.